All Episodes

 Oh, yes.

-For example, I wanted to talk about the fact that the Clintons are uh uh want to take credit for the nineties for the great economy, which today is the greatest boom in the world we've ever seen in the in history.
+For example, I wanted to talk about the fact that the Clintons want to take credit for the 90s for the great economy, which today is the greatest boom in the world we've ever seen in history.

-And and it's incredible how they took credit for the uh for the nineties when it wasn't until nineteen ninety-four, November of nineteen ninety-four, that everything changed because the Republican legislature came in.
+And it's incredible how they took credit for the 90s when it wasn't until 1994, November of 1994, that everything changed because the Republican legislature came in.

-Actually, uh to be thorough and honest about this, if there hadn't been Ronald Reagan in nineteen eighties, then the nineties wouldn't have happened, and whatever the Republican Congress did in ninety-four would not have been uh as successful because their starting point would have been much different.
+Actually, to be thorough and honest about this, if there hadn't been Ronald Reagan in the 1980s, then the 90s wouldn't have happened and whatever the Republican Congress did in 94 would not have been as successful because their starting point would have been much different.

-So you really got to go back to the eighties uh and the drastic, the drastic reduction of marginal tax rates, uh, which spurred the economy.
+So you really got to go back to the 80s and the drastic, the drastic reduction of marginal tax rates, which spurred the economy.

-When that ironed out, uh it was Katie Barthedor, and we are still experiencing the uh the boom of the eighties to this day.
+When that ironed out, it was Katie Barthador, and we are still experiencing the boom of the 80s to this day.

 Exactly.

-And and the thing is, though, as President Bush was saying on Saturday, you have a a b he has a a balanced budget.
+And the thing is, though, as President Bush was saying on Saturday, he has a balanced budget.

-He hopes to balance the budget in five years.
+He hopes to balance the budget in five years, within five years.

-However, the Democrats, almost like blackmail, they have to put in a twenty-two billion dollar um uh uh, you know, just overspending in order to um to ruin it, because uh within five years, the president explained that twenty-two billion could add up to close to ha a quarter of a trillion dollars in just one you know just their overspending.
+However, the Democrats, almost like blackmail, they have to put in a $22 billion overspending in order to ruin it because within five years, the president explained that $22 billion could add up to close to a quarter of a trillion dollars in just one, you know, just their overspending.

 And so they are the tax and spend bunch.